SaeedShakuri/SaeedShakuri.gitup.io/README.md

       <ul style="margin-top: 8px;">

         <li>I have authored a paper titled <strong>’An Efficient Approach in Detecting Lung Nodules Using Swin Transformer’</strong> which has
-been accepted at the 19th ICIS, 2024 (IEEE).</li>
+been accepted at the 19th ICIS (IEEE), and the conference takes place on Oct.
+23 and 24, 2024.</li>

-        <li style="padding-top: 15px;">I am currently working on employing Few-shot Learning methods in object detection for detecting lung nodules from CT scan images.</li>
+        <li style="padding-top: 15px;">I also work on employing Few-shot Learning methods in object detection for detecting lung nodules from CT scan
+images.</li>

         <li style="padding-top: 15px;">I have also collaborated on two papers focused on the Image Classification task (More info in the Publications section)</li>
       </ul>